-Alex Heeney picks the six most exciting breakout actors at Sundance 2018.
+Alex Heeney picks the six most exciting breakout performances at Sundance 2018.
 Each gave a detailed, astute, and fully committed performance that announced the arrival of a major new screen presence.
 Read the rest of our Sundance 2018 coverage here.

 Last year’s Sundance breakout performers included Josh O’Connor in God’s Own Country, Timothée Chalamet in Call Me by Your Name, and Harris Dickinson in Beach Rats — an extremely talented crop.
 This year, the emerging talent is just as exciting.
 These six performances are detailed, astute, and fully committed: a group of major new screen presences have arrived.